Fathima1997/WordPress-Presenting/README.md

   - [ ] Steps to recreate:
-        Go to create a new media, upload a picture from your laptop.
+        Go to create a new media, select a picture from the wordpress Media if you have any or else upload a picture from your laptop.
 Then copy & paste           the following code filename<img src=a onerror=alert(1)>.png

   - [ ] Affected source code: